Missing GRACE Foundation offers services for:

 Large baskets are intended for those who's baby has died at 20 weeks gestation to term.
 The small baskets and totes are specifically created for a baby miscarried at 19 weeks or earlier gestation.Click here to view information about basket/tote contents and pricing.

-A GRACE Support Group is a safe place to find community with others who have had a pregnancy or infant loss, or face fertility challenges.
-The groups are open to individuals and couples looking to work through grief in healthy ways, and to commemorate their loved ones who left this world and the arms of their loving parents too soon.
+A GRACE Support Group is a safe place to find community with others who have had a pregnancy or infant loss, young child loss or who face fertility challenges.
+The groups are open to individuals and couples looking to work through grief in healthy ways, and to commemorate their loved ones who left this world too soon.

-GRACE Support Groups meet twice a month for 2 hours at each meeting or one time per month for 2 hours.
+GRACE Support Groups meet either once or twice a month for 2 hours at each meeting.
 Meetings start with introductions and often include a time of open discussion and sharing of individual stories.
 Members have an opportunity to share any recent challenges they are working through or are anticipating as well as any areas of progress they have made in their journey.
 The facilitators often prepare hand outs and materials for topics that are pertinent to the current attending member needs and requests (i.e. Marital issues, strained family and friend relationships, and difficult days on the calendar such as anniversaries, due dates and holidays.)
 Facilitators may offer a book for purchase for members to collectively read over the course of several weeks.

 On occasion guest speakers are invited and videos may be shown.